- Beauty Glossary

 Frequently Asked Questions about Gluten Free products

 Gluten free means that the specific product contains no wheat, barley, rye, oats or any other form of gluten.
 If you have coeliac disease or gluten intolerance, you'll probably want to keep your eyes peeled for the little GF logo next to products.

 What are the skin care benefits of gluten free cosmetics?

-Going gluten free with your skin care products will prevent any rashes or allergic reactions.
-If a product is gluten free, it’s quite likely that it contains a minimal amount of chemical ingredients such as parabens, paraffins and phthalates – which is always a plus!
+Going gluten free with your skin care products, such as moisturizers, cleansers and face masks, will prevent any rashes or allergic reactions.
+If a product is gluten free, it's quite likely that it contains a minimal amount of chemical ingredients such as parabens, paraffins and phthalates – which is always a plus!